w-drammeh/spring-boot-starterkit/README.md

 5. Filter search results with a date option
 6. Book a ticket for a given trip schedule

 The Admin interface and REST APIs both have their independent authentication mechanisms.
 The web application uses the cookie-based authentication (provided by default by Spring security) and the REST API uses the JWT authentication for access.
 This application assumes the availability of **MongoDB** installation on the localhost where the server will run or the use of docker-compose to boot up a mongodb container and link the application with it within the realm of docker.
+If you are new to MongoDB, or do not have it installed, follow [this guide](https://docs.mongodb.com/guides/) to get started.

 Any changes that the admin users will do on the web portal will impact the search results of the end users.
 There will be certain use cases which you may find missing here.
 I hope you will appreciate that the overall idea was to present a way to create such an application completely inside the realm of Spring Boot and not to actually building a fully functional reservation system.